about

 Dr Kurt Zarniko shadows my research.
 This alter ego participates in my teaching and his voice operates as a form of playful institutional critique.
 There is a project about in-role teaching here.

-I am trying to make this approach accessible to community performers.
-I have a chapter in The Practical Handbook for Dementia (2022) on 'Virtual Clowning' or 'Teleplay', and an entry on the 'Hat Snap' game in Liz Postlethwaite's Treasury of Arts Activities for Older People (Baring Foundation, 2021).
-Alongside this I made an oral history documentary film and book about Sefton Older People's Forum, at the time of QEIIs Jubilee events.
+I create with and for community performers: please see this chapter in The Practical Handbook for Dementia (2022) on 'Virtual Clowning' or 'Teleplay'.
+There's also an entry on the 'Hat Snap' game in Liz Postlethwaite's Treasury of Arts Activities for Older People (Baring Foundation, 2021).
+Alongside this I made an oral history documentary film If My Memory Serves Me (2022) about Sefton Older People's Forum.

 In addition to this practice research, I frequently collaborate with Ridiculusmus.
 I performed as an associate in The Eradication of Schizophrenia in Lapland, part of a trilogy of work about mental health therapies.
 I appeared in two previous shows with the company - The Exhibitionists (British Council Tour) and How To Be Funny (ICA & Vauxhall Tavern).

 I frequently work with Carran Waterfield.
-Over the last 15 years we have been developing a performer training method with applications for Museums, Heritage Sites, Care and Education settings.
-Associated with this, I working with The National Trust to develop a Performance Manual for volunteer curators which aims to improve the public experience of interactive performance at National Trust properties.
+Over the last 15 years we have been developing a performer training method with applications for Museums and Heritage Sites.
+I worked with The National Trust to develop a Performance Manual for volunteer curators which aims to improve the public experience of interactive performance at National Trust properties.

-You'll find a chapter in Routledge Comedy Studies Reader (2019) and interactive and immersive theatres - see my chapter in Freize, J. Ed.
+You'll find a chapter on digital clowning in Routledge Comedy Studies Reader (2019) and a chapter on immersive theatres in Freize, J. Ed.
 (2016) Framing Immersive Theatre.
 London: Palgrave.
-My PhD (Roehampton, 2009) The Clown Who Lost His Memory: Multiple Faces of the Clown in Practice and Theory, investigated the figure of the contemporary clown and its theoretical reflections and was conducted largely in role.
+Through my PhD (Roehampton, 2009) The Clown Who Lost His Memory: Multiple Faces of the Clown in Practice and Theory, I curated clowning artefacts at the Herbert Museum, Coventry UK.